antogp24/Cube/README.md

 There is only one translation unit, or `.cpp` file, and the code is divided into header files with utilities for matrices, vectors, shapes, etc.
 A couple of them contain namespaces to separate specific definitions/symbols in scopes, and I removed the need of using 2D arrays and double pointers by abstracting away a one-dimensional array that represents a 2D array, in a class called `Matrix`.

-The folder `math3D` contains the header files that were coded with the help of TheCodingTrain tutorials. `math3D.h` contains all the `.hpp` files in the respective folder.
+The folder `math3D` contains the header files that were coded with the help of the mentioned tutorials. `math3D.h` contains all the `.hpp` files in the respective folder.

 - `shapes.hpp` contains a namespace with helper functions to draw shapes with SFML.

 - `matrix.hpp` contains a matrix class with a scoped-heap-allocated array.
 It overloads the `operator()` to be used as a 2D array (which in reality is a one-dimensional array).
 Instead of writing `projection[0][0]`, you would write `projection(0,0)`.

 - `window.hpp` has a struct with variables for the window widht, height, and the half of each.

 - `matrices.hpp` has a namespace with `Matrix` instances used for projection and rotations.
 It also has helper functions for matrix multiplication, and to log matrices.
 I removed the perspective projection, but with the cleanup I could probably implement it this time.

 - `vector.hpp` has a _vector class_ with members used for 3D vector coordinates.
 It overloads the `operator()` to be used as an array.
 Instead of writing `v[0]`, you would write `v(0)`.

 ## Dependencies